CognitiveBurden/Resume/JimResume.md

 - Introduced Continuous Deployment initiative

 ##### **Senior Application Developer**, January 2010 - January 2013
-- Led development efforts for a \$1.5 million dollar project to manage recovery efforts for self insured companies
+- Led development efforts for a $1.5 million dollar project to manage recovery efforts for self insured companies
-- Introduced Scrum to team of thirty developers, twenty quality assurance analysts, and fifteen system analysts
+- Introduced Scrum to a team of thirty developers, twenty quality assurance analysts, and fifteen system analysts
 - Played role of Scrum Master for a development team, while providing technical guidance
 - Formed and facilitated a technical book club